Why are Accounts Payable and its management important?

 Every entity will have an accounts payable department and its structure depends upon the size of the business.
 Accounts payable section is set up based on the probable number of vendors & service providers, the volume of the payments that would be processed for a period of time and the nature of reports that would be required by the management.

-Whereas, accounts payable department of a medium/large enterprise will have a set of procedures to be followed before making the vendor payment.
+Whereas, accounts payable department of a medium/large enterprise will have a set of procedures to be followed before making the vendor payments.
 Set guidelines here are essential because of the value and volume of transactions during any period of time.
 The process involves:

 Receiving the bill: